-Investment advisory clients have the option to seek execution of transactions recommended by SCM through broker-dealers other than Stephens Inc. However, on transactions executed through Stephens Inc., Stephens Inc. will not charge a commission to the client except when shares of an underwriting issue in which Stephens Inc. is in the syndicate are purchased for the account, in which case the sales and underwriting fees are built into the offering price.
+Investment advisory clients have the option to seek execution of transactions recommended by SCM through broker-dealers other than Stephens.
+However, on transactions executed through Stephens with Pershing, Stephens or Pershing will not charge a commission to the client except when shares of an underwriting issue in which Stephens is in the syndicate are purchased for the account, in which case the sales and underwriting fees are built into the offering price.